+Ð

+0- Serial: XXXXXXXX

+00 Product: XXXXXXXX Warranty: 1y1y0y Model: XXXXXXX

-Com Component
+Com ponent

 (1) Product name

 (2) Serial number

 (3) Product part number

 (4) Warranty period

 (5) Model description

 Have this information available when you contact technical support.
-The serial number label is affixed inside the battery bay.
+The serial number is printed on a label inside the battery bay of your computer.

 - Microsoft® Certificate of Authenticity-Contains the Windows Product Key.
 You may need the Product Key to update or troubleshoot the operating system.
 The Microsoft Certificate of Authenticity is located on the bottom of the computer. - Regulatory label-Provides regulatory information about the computer.
-The regulatory label is affixed inside the battery bay. - Wireless certification label or labels-Provide information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
-If your computer model includes one or more wireless devices, one or more certification labels are included with your computer.
+The regulatory label is affixed inside the battery bay. - Wireless certification label or labels-Provide information about wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
+One or more certification labels are included with your computer.
 You may need this information when traveling internationally.
 Wireless certification labels are affixed inside the battery bay.